dimagi/commcare-hq/django-hq/apps/docs/content/help_schemas.rst

 |schemas|

 To view all of the submissions for a given XForm, click on the "Display Name".

 * On the next page, you can see a list of all the submissions which conform to that XForm as well as all the raw data included in that form.
-* Questions that are not completed appear as "None" (IS THIS CORRECT?)
+* Questions that are not completed appear as "None"
 * Note that the data can be exported into Excel or any other data manipulation software of your choice

 When you modify an existing XForm or create a new one: